 Taking out an auto title loan is one way to reduce the amount you’ll owe, since you’re more likely to get a better interest rate compared to similar options.

 For student loans, getting a student loan refinancing program at affordable rates is great for mitigating high interest rates from previous lenders which helps you pay-off your student loans much quicker.
+Use a student loan refinancing calculator to get the best rate.

 Plus, you don’t have to forfeit any collateral or a deposit.
 You can continue to use your car, while also paying off your high-interest balances with a more sensible line of credit.